PNPI | PNPI Explorer | Tutorials | Data & Methodology | Blog | FAQ | Feedback

 Data that allow policymakers to see how specific groups of students and borrowers experience higher education can help them better understand the complexities of the issues on which they are working.
 Specific and contextualized data can inform policy debates, policy decisions, and policy recommendations.

 The PNPI Explorer integrates data from the Integrated Postsecondary Education Data System (IPEDS), the College Scorecard, the Census Bureau’s American Community Survey (ACS), and the Federal Student Aid (FSA) Data Center.
-Aside from federal student loan repayment and online enrollment data, which reflect pre-COVID-19 estimates (2019 data), the Explorer represents data from 2021.
-Trend data is presented over a ten-year span (2011-2021).
+Aside from federal student loan repayment data, which reflect pre-COVID-19 estimates (2019 data), the Explorer represents data from 2022.
+Trend data is presented over a 10-year span (2012–2022).
 To learn more about our methodology, data sources, code, and data files, consult our Data & Methodology page.

 Curated Reports allow users to access reports focused on specific types of metrics for the state or congressional district (geography) of their choosing: postsecondary enrollment and access, college cost, completion and attainment, student debt, and student loan repayment.
 Curated Topline Reports provide data from all five areas.
 Under Build Custom Reports, the Report Builder allows users to display six metrics of their choosing for their selected geography, the Comparison Tool allows users to plot metrics for a chosen geography against other states or other districts in a state, and the Trend Explorer allows users to see how a metric of their choosing has changed in their chosen geography over time.